 Everybody is different

 After the comfort, challenge, panic exercise we ask open ended questions about what we have learned.
-The usual responses are: Some people are afraid of nothing.
+Some people are afraid of everything.
+Some people are afraid of nothing.
 Everybody has different things they are comfortable with.
-Some of the things that sounded the most fun also sounded scary.
+Some of the things that sounded the most fun also sounded scary, like rapelling off a 200′ cliff.
 It’s ok to be afraid, but you still want to challenge yourself.
 After a day of climbing high elements and zip lining, we ask the group about their comfort zone.
 Almost everybody says they felt a little afraid at times, but they were glad that challenged their fears and tried new things.

 Travel is a tool for personal growth